Therapy Intake Conversion Statistics 2026: Inquiry-to-Booking, No-Show, Missed-Call Data

 TL;DR

-This page compiles publicly available research and published benchmarks on therapy and behavioral health intake conversion: how many inquiries turn into booked intakes, how many booked intakes turn into attended sessions, how long callers wait for a first appointment, how many calls are missed, and how insurance verification affects drop-off.
-Sources include SAMHSA, the American Psychological Association (APA), Mental Health America (MHA), the Kaiser Family Foundation (KFF), the National Council for Mental Wellbeing (NCMW), and published practice benchmarks from SimplePractice, TherapyNotes, and ICANotes.
+This page compiles publicly available research on therapy and behavioral health intake conversion: how many adults with mental illness go untreated, how long callers wait for a first appointment, how many providers are accepting new patients, what outpatient no-show rates look like, and how insurance friction affects drop-off.
+Sources are primary and peer-reviewed where possible: NIMH, SAMHSA, the American Psychological Association (APA), the Kaiser Family Foundation (KFF), and peer-reviewed studies indexed in PubMed and PMC.
+Every numeric stat below links to its source.
 No invented numbers.
 AI does not replace clinicians and is not a crisis service; crisis routing always follows the practice's own approved protocol.

 Definition: Intake conversion funnel